top of page

 Dog Policy:

-Dogs are welcome on leads in the grounds and gardens year-round, with dog-friendly indoor seating available in parts of the tearoom and dogs also welcome in the shop.
-The mansion itself is assistance dogs only, so this is one for scenic walks, outdoor sniffing and a tea break rather than a full house tour with your furry plus-one.
+Dogs are welcome on leads in the grounds and gardens year-round, with dog-friendly seating in parts of the tearoom and access to the shop.
+The mansion itself is for assistance dogs only, so this is one for scenic walks, outdoor sniffing and a tea break rather than a full house tour.

 ←